vlaurenzano/PhotoManager/README.md

 Model's that manage their own persistence
 Configurable runtime environments

-## Instructions
+## Instructions:
 Create a db and then run the patch in the App/Migrations folder in it.
+Then navigate to the homepage.